Rhys Turner: Morecambe

 Turner signed a two-year contract with League Two club Morecambe on 10 July 2016.
 On 2 January 2018, he rejoined National League North club Stockport County on loan for the rest of the 2017–18 season.
 He was released by Morecambe at the end of the 2017–18 season.

 Barrow

 Turner signed for National League club Barrow on 11 July 2018 on a one-year contract.

-He retired from football after a succession of injuries.
+He temporarily retired from football after a succession of injuries.

+Later career

+In August 2020, Turner joined Lancaster City.
+In January 2022, he moved to Bamber Bridge.
+Having departed the club at the end of the 2022–23 season, he returned on a short-term basis in January 2024.

+On 30 June 2024, Turner joined Ramsbottom United.